i-walker/arrow-docset/README.md

 PR's are very welcomed !
 Visit the [dashing website](https://github.com/technosophos/dashing) to get started and add the appropriate mappings to dashing.json under selector.

+### How to use it

+- Go to Download Docsets
+-> Main Docsets

+- Under the Thread Docsets in the left corner there is a plus and go to -> Add Local Docs

+- Currently it is a bit verbose because every link is specified as a class named Arrow, but that won't stay that long
 ### Features

 - [X] Enable arrow-playground